sigstore/scaffolding/README.md

 Make it stop!!!
 Is there more???
 Last one, I promise… For Fulcio we just need to create a Root Certificate that it will use to sign incoming Signing Certificate requests.
-For this we again have a Job ‘**CreateCerts**’ (different from above:
-TODO(vaikas): Rename)) that will create a self signed certificate, private/public keys as well as password used to encrypt the private key.
+For this we again have a Job ‘**createcerts**’ that will create a self signed certificate, private/public keys as well as password used to encrypt the private key.
 Basically we need to ensure we have all the
 [necessary pieces](https://github.com/sigstore/fulcio/blob/main/cmd/app/serve.go#L63-L65)
 to start up Fulcio.

-This ‘**CreateCerts**’ job just creates the pieces mentioned above and creates a Secret containing the following keys:
+This ‘**createcerts**’ job just creates the pieces mentioned above and creates a Secret containing the following keys:

 * cert - Root Certificate
 * private - Private key